nashville-software-school/server-side-dotnet-curriculum/book-3-sql-efcore/chapters/honey-res-npgsql.md

 In this chapter we will connect to our PostgreSQL database programmatically inside the HoneyRaesAPI project, and create the query to get all Employees inside the handler for that endpoint.

 ## Adding the `Npgsql` dependency to the project
-the .NET runtime does not include by default a library for connecting to PostgreSQL, so we will have to add a package to the project that does that for use.
+The .NET runtime does not include by default a library for connecting to PostgreSQL, so we will have to add a package to the project that does that for use.
 We can download just such a package (called Npgsql) from the Nuget package registry (kind of like the `npm install ...` of .NET).

 Run this command in the directory of HoneyRaesAPI that includes the `csproj` file:
 ``` bash